Eagle Watch returns to Channahon with raptors, hikes and hands-on fun

 When the snow flies and creeks and rivers ice over, it’s time for the Forest Preserve District of Will County’s annual Eagle Watch event.

-This year’s free, all-ages bald eagle celebration is set for 11 a.m. to 3 p.m.
+This year’s free, all-ages bald eagle celebration is set from 11 a.m. to 3 p.m.
 Saturday, Jan.
 10, at Four Rivers Environmental Education Center in Channahon.

 “We’ve had an incredibly successful bald eagle nesting season this year in Will County, and we cannot wait to celebrate them at Eagle Watch,” Jess McQuown, a program coordinator at Four Rivers, said in a news release from the forest preserve district.

-The event includes live bird presentations from Hoo Haven of Durand, Ill.; guided outdoor hikes; indoor Talon Talks; family crafts; an Eagle Eye Scavenger Hunt; and food from Lil’ Deb’s Mobile Eats.
+The event includes live bird presentations from Hoo Haven of Durand, guided outdoor hikes, indoor Talon Talks, family crafts, an Eagle Eye Scavenger Hunt and food from Lil’ Deb’s Mobile Eats.

 “We’re thrilled to have a presenter who is new to Eagle Watch this year, and she will be bringing a very exciting lineup of raptors with her,” McQuown said in the release.
 “We are particularly excited about the turkey vulture, which will be a first for Four Rivers.”